salarsalarsalar/Disney-movies/README.md

 4- Display all the movies/tv shows in which actor “Johnny Depp” has worked

 7. Also make an interface using php which will take the queries from user and display the answers of the query.
 There will be a single webpage.
 Attach all the snap shots of webpage and results on pdf document

-### Note:

-1. A group is likely to get more marks based on nicely written report, well presented material, and technically sound queries.

-2. Learn SQL* Loader yourself.
-It is very easy to learn and use.

-3. Individual work or group of 1 is acceptable in extreme situations and with prior written (by email) permission of theory course teacher.
-Such permission should be sought at least 5 days before the deadline of the assignment.
-The reply from the course teacher must be placed as a screenshot in the report to show the permission

 ## Report